 “Capacity Benefit Margin” or “CBM” shall mean the amount of firm transmission transfer capability preserved by the transmission provider for Load-Serving Entities (“LSEs”), whose loads are located on that Transmission Service Provider’s system, to enable access by the LSEs to generation from interconnected systems to meet generation reliability requirements.
 Preservation of CBM for an LSE allows that entity to reduce its installed generating capacity below that which may otherwise have been necessary without interconnections to meet its generation reliability requirements.
 The transmission transfer capability preserved as CBM is intended to be used by the LSE only in times of emergency generation deficiencies.

 “CIM” shall mean Common Infrastructure Model.

-“M2M Event” shall mean the period when both Parties are operating under M2M as defined and set forth in Schedule D to this Agreement.
+“Coordination Event” shall mean the period when both Parties are operating under M2M as defined and set forth in Schedule D to this Agreement.

 “Confidential Information” shall have the meaning stated in Section 35.8.1.